-Housing associations and 'right to rent' document checks
+Advising on 'right to rent' checks

 This page aims to give guidance to housing associations on how 'right to rent' document checks affect their procedures, such as their allocations and lettings policies, their policies on lodgers and their procedures for verifying tenancies.
 Some aspects of the law are still unclear: where necessary the guidance below represents our current interpretation.